BlueOakJS/blueoak-server/README.md

 }
 ```

+## Express

+ps-nas is primarily a server for express js applications, and enables the development of express apps through a combination of services, handlers, and middlware.

 ### Express JS Service
 The ExpressJS service is responsible for loading express and all the handlers.
 It's possible to host multiple express apps on multiple ports with different sets of handlers.